xmzt/crpy/lexr/README.md

 **(list ...)**

-Create a python data list of subsequent arguments.
+Create a Python data list of subsequent arguments.

 **(for dst srcV)**